Frequently Asked Questions (FAQ)

-Fairtrade Cashews – does that make sense?
+Fairtrade nuts – does that make sense?

 Yes, by all means!
-Cashews come a long way from the far South to us in the North.
+Pakka nuts come a long way from the far South to us in the North.
 The social circumstances as well as the working conditions at their places of origin cannot be compared to European standards.
 The purchasing of fairtrade raw materials at fixed minimum prices ensures that the pressure from the global market – due to a lack of alternatives – does not have an exploitative impact on the producers.
-In addition, fair trade supports the sustainability of biodiversity in the sense that the farmers are encouraged to keep and look after their cashew trees rather than giving in to immediate gratification and replacing the trees by more lucrative cultivation plants.
+In addition, fair trade supports the sustainability of biodiversity in the sense that the farmers are encouraged to keep and look after their crops rather than giving in to immediate gratification and replacing the trees by more lucrative cultivation plants.

-Not all the products are doubly certified.
+Not all products are double certified.
 Why?